khushveerk/Cloud-computing-/README.md

 ![Screenshot_2024_1104_181126](https://github.com/user-attachments/assets/0512bbc2-f00c-4f5e-b853-63032d26e6e1)

+## create  gateways:-

-•Then create INTERNET GATWAY , whic is  to be connected to your VPC which is   created earliy.
+ 1st  create INTERNET GATWAY , whic is  to be connected to your VPC which is   created earliy.

 ![Screenshot_2024_1104_181831](https://github.com/user-attachments/assets/a3bb96a9-b738-4031-a65b-d169b25fd263)

-•Then we have to create VPG virtual     privaye gate, and connect to VPC .
+•2nd we have to create VPG virtual      privaye gate, and connect to VPC .

+## create route tables

 •Now we have to go to the route table   and create 2 route table , one for     IGW and another for VGW .